mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 must not be able to gain access to information about the identity of group members and the number of clients.

-To prevent that from happening, the MLS threat model considers the case of a corrupted or untrusted DS that would leak all information at its disposal.
+To prevent that from happening, the MLS threat model {{threat-model}}
+considers the case of a corrupted or untrusted DS that would leak all information at its disposal.
 Hence, in this Untrusted DS scenario, MLS will enforce that the DS MUST NOT be aware these informations.
 While not providing the DS with this information might be enough in certain scenarios, the strong threat model of MLS in this scenario provides counter measures against potential traffic analysis that could be done at the DS level.

 ### Membership and offline members